AlexIII/rings-of-saturn/readme.md

 ### Booting the burned System Disk

-Before you start cutting things with a Dremel, first ensure that the System Disc image you've burned is working on your Saturn.
+Before you start cutting things with a dremel, first ensure that the System Disc image you've burned is working on your Saturn.

 It is highly recommended to use miniCD for the System Disc as it reduces amount of things you need to cut.
 Also, it proves to be very difficult to cut a full-sized CD-R, as the disk's reflective layer does not tolerate machining of any kind and is easily destroyed.

-After burning the KD02 image, try to boot the disk using hot swap method.
-The successful boot of System Disk can be determined by the "SEGA" startup screen with the "COMPLETED" message that appears at the screen top left corner.
+After burning the KD02 image, try to boot the disk using the hot swap method.
+Successful boot can be determined by the "SEGA" startup screen with the "COMPLETED" message that appears at the screen top left corner.

 <img width="300" src="completed.jpg" />